Oluwaseun-Joseph/Cybersecurity-Blue-Team-SOC-GRC-Portfolio/Project-00-Risk-Management-Dashboard/README.md

 # Project 00 – Risk Management Dashboard

 ## Overview
-This project presents a **risk management and visualization project** centered on an Excel-based dashboard designed to support risk identification, prioritization, and decision-making.
+This project I present a **risk management and visualization project** centered on an Excel-based dashboard designed to support risk identification, prioritization, and decision-making.